Reviews You Can Rely On

 Clear color lacks privacy

-Upgrade is hard to figure out without instruction
+Upgrade is hard to figure out without instructions

 While there are many positives, this tent is not perfect.
 If you buy the base model, you will need two poles to pitch the Duplex — or spend more money on the freestanding upgrade.
 Second, the setup is unfortunately not very intuitive and requires a tutorial.
 The light material is see-through at night, so you'll have to decide if you're okay with that, and condensation can become a problem in humid places.
-Finally, this isn't a cheap tent, and while we think the performance is worth the cost, not everyone may feel that way.
+“This isn't a cheap tent, and while I think the performance is worth the cost, not everyone may feel that way,” admits our tester.
 But if you want the best and are willing to throw down the cash, the ZPacks Duplex has everything you could want in an ultralight construction.
 It packs down small, is durable, and offers incredible protection in all kinds of weather.
 The Tarptent Aeon Li is another great option if you're flying solo and have trekking poles for pitching.
+For something even more minimal, consider the Zpacks Hexamid.

 OVERALL